green-fox-academy/governance/README.md

 ## Policies

 ### Greenfox Governance
-The governance is documented on GitHub: https://github.com/greenfox-academy/governance/
+The governance is documented on GitHub in English: https://github.com/greenfox-academy/governance/

+### English
+Every document must have written in English, unless it needs to be in antoher language.

 ## Circles